Spinel Gemstone Information

 Blue spinel stone tends to resemble sapphire.
 However, it can also come in a range of hues, varying from soft sky blue to a dramatic midnight blue.

-The black spinel stone is another popular version.
+Black spinel stones are another popular version.
 The colour is dramatic, and when cut, light makes segments look like steel or tungsten.
+For the cost, it is one of the most attractive black gemstones, comparable to black onyx, black tourmaline or even black diamonds.

 However, since spinel occurs in so many colours, you can find nearly any hue in the rainbow represented.
 From fiery oranges to delicate greens to vibrant violets, there's likely a spinel gem that fits the bill.